sagemath/sagewiki_to_gh-2022-10-10/days94.md

 == Lodging ==

-We have reserved several appartments in [[www.apartamentoslossitios.com|Apartamentos Los Sitios]].
+We have reserved several apartments in [[https://www.apartamentoslossitios.com|Apartamentos Los Sitios]].
 They are located in the city centre.
 The reception is open until 22:30.

 == Location ==

 Talks will take place in the main campus of the Universidad de Zaragoza, in the mathematics building.
-It is about 25 minutes by walk from the appartments (maybe 15 minutes by public transportation).
+It is about 25 minutes by walk from the apartments (maybe 15 minutes by public transportation).

-You can see the train station, the appartments and the event location in [[https://drive.google.com/open?id=1jEMgFXLy7lM-Fenxs8MxKOUnwIklZdkf&usp=sharing|this map]]
+You can see the train station, the apartments and the event location in [[https://drive.google.com/open?id=1jEMgFXLy7lM-Fenxs8MxKOUnwIklZdkf&usp=sharing|this map]]

 == Financial support ==

-The school will be partially funded by the OpenDreamKit project.
+The school will be partially funded by the [[https://opendreamkit.org|OpenDreamKit]] project.
-The LaBRI (University of Bordeaux) and the CNRS co-organize the project via the OpenDreamKit Project.
+The LaBRI (University of Bordeaux) and the CNRS co-organize the project via the !OpenDreamKit project.
 We expect to be able to cover the travel and lodging expenses of the participants and speakers.

 == Contact ==